-The Historical Library of Ireland Yearly Meeting of the Religious Society of Friends – is situated in Quaker House.
+The Historical Library of Ireland Yearly Meeting of the Religious Society of Friends is situated in Quaker House.
 Usually known as Friends Historical Library Dublin, it contains the manuscript and printed archives of Quakers in Ireland since their establishment here in the 17th century.
 The library has an important collection of books by and about Quakerism from their earliest times.
 These archives are open to the public every Thursday, except Christmas Day, from 11.0 am to 1.0 pm.
 Click here for travel advice.

 Manuscripts and Records